alexanderwasey/stupid-computer/README.md

    =  10
 ```

-To install run `cabal install` from the project root directory.

 Examples of input files can be seen in `examples/ `

-i.e run `stupid-computer examples/sumpattern.hs` from the project root directory for the sum example.
+i.e run `cabal run stupid-computer -- examples/sumpattern.hs` from the project root directory for the sum example.

 For help run `cabal run stupid-computer -- --help`